 Sector specification defined by the Joint Sector Group (JSG) based on the Technical Specification for Interoperability relating to the Telematics Applications for the Freight and Passenger subsystems of the rail system in the European Union (TAF/TAP TSI):

 Joint Sector Group Handbook version 3.4

 Sector XSD.schema version 3.4.1.0

+Supported message types

+The following message types are used by PCS for inbound and outbound communication.
+Any other message type is not supported.